Nr-1000101/steam_querry_bot/README.md

 ![alt text](https://github.com/Nr-1000101/QB/blob/main/bot.png?raw=true)

-May the odds be in your favor.
+May the odds be ever in your favor.